- Books, Literature, and Writing»

 One day I was sitting in one of the local caffs with a few of the people from Stan's music shop when Juan, now my lodger, strode in.
 He was wearing a small pork pie hat which I hadn't seen before.
 I looked up, caught his dark eyes, had a chuckle, and probably said something like “Nice hat Juan”.
 The next thing I knew he had leaned over the table and belted me with the back of his hand.
 There was a clamour as I rose to my feet with blood pouring from my mouth (he was wearing a silver bracelet which may have contributed to the damage).
 People were shouting and holding us apart.
 Juan was saying, “Joo wan some more?” and I was saying “Let's go outside.”

 We eventually tumbled out on to the pavement and he and I stalked off like duellists a few paces to the right where the pavement was a bit wider.
-With a gaggle of people looking on from the front of the caff we began circling each other with fists raised just as you might expect in any good film.
+With a gaggle of people looking on from the front of the caff we began circling each other with fists raised just as you might expect in any respectable Hollywood movie.
 I hadn't a clue about fighting apart from what I'd seen in westerns and I felt like an idiot, but this quickly galvanised into the realisation that I was going to get a pasting as Juan casually flicked out a couple of jabs.
 These were way too fast for me to see until they were already on the return journey.
 I couldn't believe how slow my reactions were and how long his reach was.

 As I contemplated my inevitable fate Juan started saying, “I know who you are, I know who you're working for....”
 I realised not only was I up against a fast puncher, but I was also up against a fast puncher suffering from a bout of advanced paranoia.
 Madness and ruthless efficiency were, in my view, a deadly combination and I dropped my hands and said, “I'm not going to fight with you Juan.”